Georges7Haddad/Qt-Games/README.md

 When a game ends you get redirected to a new screen which tells you if you lost or won also displaying your score.
 If you got a new personal best it congratulates you and update it in your profile.
 If it is also a new game best, it congratulates you and updates it in the game json file.

 Don't forget to turn on your speakers for some cool sound effects!
+# Game 2: Reversi(Othello)
+This is the classic game reversi also known as Othello.
+It is a strategy board game for two players, played on an 8×8 uncheckered board.
+Each player has a color, and the aim of the game is to get more of your pieces on the board than the opponent's pieces.
+Players take turns placing disks on the board.
+During a play, any disks of the opponent's color that are in a straight line and bounded by the disk just placed and another disk of the current player's color are turned over to the current player's color.
+That works vertically, horizontally and diagonally.
+I also added a feature to have a global timer for each player.
+Depending on the difficulty you choose, each player is going to have 7, 15 or 30 minutes to play all their moves.
+When your turn starts, your timer starts and when your turn ends, the timer stops.
+If you run out of time, you lose the game.